 - any penalty that will be imposed

-- information about the student’s right to appeal to the VCAA, including that the appeal must be lodged no later than 14 days after the student receives written notice of the decision from the school.
+- information about the student’s right to appeal to the VCAA under section 2.5.21 of the Education and Training Reform Act, including that the appeal must be lodged with the VCAA no later than 14 days after the student receives written notice of the decision from the school.

-The school should retain all material related to the allegation/s, in case the student wishes to appeal a decision.
+The school should retain all material related to the allegation in case the student wishes to appeal a decision.

 If the student’s work was accepted for assessment and a breach of VCAA rules was discovered after the work had been assessed, the penalty should be applied and, if necessary, the student’s records adjusted.
 For example, the original outcome result may change from an S to an N. If an N is awarded for an outcome, an N will be awarded for the unit concerned.

 Similarly, the detected breach of VCAA rules may result in a score change.
-This score change should be communicated to the VCAA through the completion of the Score Amendment Sheet (SAS).
+This score change should be communicated to the VCAA through the completion of the Score Amendment Sheet.

-Section 2.5.21 of the Education and Training Reform Act 2006 (Vic) provides that a student may appeal to the VCAA against a decision by the school, and any penalty imposed by the school, in respect of a contravention of the assessment rules of the VCAA relating to School-based Assessments.
+Section 2.5.21 of the Education and Training Reform Act provides that a student may appeal to the VCAA against a decision by the school, and any penalty imposed by the school, in respect of a contravention of the VCAA assessment rules relating to school-based assessments.
 This right of appeal does not apply to decisions about the satisfactory completion of a course arising from a student’s attendance, or other disciplinary decisions of a school not arising from a contravention of VCAA assessment rules.

-An appeal against a school decision must be made in writing to the Chief Executive Officer (CEO), VCAA no later than 14 days after the student receives written notice of the decision from the school.
-On receipt of a notice of appeal from a student, the CEO of the VCAA must nominate an employee of the Secretary of the Victorian Department of Education and Training to interview the parties to the appeal and attempt to resolve the matter.
+An appeal against a school decision must be made in writing to the Chief Executive Officer (CEO), VCAA, no later than 14 days after the student receives written notice of the decision from the school.
+On receipt of a notice of appeal from a student, the CEO, VCAA must nominate an employee of the Secretary of the Victorian Department of Education to interview the parties to the appeal and attempt to resolve the matter.

 Following the interview conducted by the VCAA, the school must notify both the student and the VCAA, in writing and within seven days, that it has either: